jamimoor/My-five-PCI-component-definitions/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_1/pcidss_4_1-1.1.md

   sort-id: pcidss_4_1-01.01
 ---

-# pcidss_4_1-1.1 - \[REPLACE_ME\] All Security Policies And Operational Procedures That Are Identified In Requirement 1 Are Documented, Kept Up To Date, In Use And Known To All Affected Parties.
+# pcidss_4_1-1.1 - All security policies and operational procedures that are identified in Requirement 4 are: • Documented. • Kept up to date. • In use. • Known to all affected parties.

 ## Control Statement